derLumu/CSaAFSA/csaafsa/analytics/README.md

 If you have specified a frontend path in your config file, the usage of endpoints will be analysed.
 Endpoints not used in the frontend will be marked as redundend.
+Note that this function only properly works with angular frontends.

 #### Giving endpoint metrics